-Until we can generate a sufficient amount of revenue from our products, if ever, we expect to finance future cash needs through public or private equity or debt offerings.
+Until we can generate a sufficient amount of profit from our products, if ever, we expect to finance future cash needs through public or private equity or debt offerings.
 If we raise additional funds through the issuance of additional equity or debt securities, it may result in dilution to our existing stockholders and/or increased fixed payment obligations.
 For example, during 2021, we sold a total of 3,802,144 shares of our common stock and prefunded warrants to purchase 1,142,856 shares of our common stock.
 The pre-funded warrants are exercisable into shares of common stock for \$0.0001 per share.
 The shares of common stock into which the warrants may be exercised are considered outstanding for the purposes of computing earnings per share.
-As of March 31, 2022, we had 3,975,024 pre-funded warrants outstanding.
+As of June 30, 2022, we had 3,975,024 pre-funded warrants outstanding.
+Additionally, in April 2022, the Company sold 1,111,111 common shares under the 2021 ATM Program, with net proceeds of approximately \$19.4 million.
 The issuance of these shares of our common stock resulted, and any future issuance pursuant to the exercise of the outstanding pre-funded warrants will result, in dilution to our stockholders.